b54-clouddevops/git/state.md

 # Stage file

-This file contains all the information that is realted to Staging Environment.
+This file contains all the information that is related to Staging Environment.